uberhalit/SekiroFpsUnlockAndMore/README.md

   * FOV will now stick even between loads
   * Fixed a potential issue with unlimited frame rate unlock
   * Fixed a potential issue when user tried to enable borderless while in minimized fullscreen
-  * Improved initial load time til game is patchable
+  * Improved initial load time till game is patchable
 * v1.0.2.0 (2019-03-26)
   * Added option to reduce FOV (request)
   * Added option to stretch borderless window to fullscreen regardless of window resolution